GeoEval/GeoEval/README.md

 This project comprises a LLM evaluation of Geometry Problem Solving methods and the construction of comprehensive datasets.
 The aim is to advance the field of solving geometry problems.
 The project is focused on the construction of datasets in the field of geometry problem solving and to provide a comprehensive evaluation of current large language models.

+# DataSet Download

+Our Open Dataset version will come soon.

 ## About GeoEval
 The GeoEval benchmark is specifically designed for assessing the ability of models in resolving geometric math problems.
 This benchmark features five characteristics: Comprehensive Variety, Varied Problems, Dual Inputs, Diverse Challenges, and Complexity Ratings.